Smokey Joe Williams: Baseball career

 Williams joined the Brooklyn Royal Giants for a season, then signed with the independent Homestead Grays, where, except for a brief turn with the Detroit Wolves in 1932, he spent the rest of his career in top-level black baseball.
 In 1929, playing for the Grays in the American Negro League at the age of 43, Williams won 12 games and lost seven.

 On August 2, 1930, at age 44, Williams struck out 27 Kansas City Monarchs in a 1–0, 12-inning, one-hit night game victory.
 His mound opponent, Chet Brewer, struck out 19 men.
 That same year, he beat a younger Negro league star who was just bursting into superstardom, Satchel Paige, also by 1–0, in their only meeting against each other.
 Williams retired from baseball two years later.

 Although barred from the major leagues, Williams pitched many games against major league stars in postseason barnstorming exhibitions.
-He proved to be as tough against them as he was against the Negro leaguers, posting a 20-7 record in these games.
+He proved to be as tough against them as he was against the Negro leaguers, posting a 20–7 record in these games.
 Among his victims were Hall of Famers Grover Cleveland Alexander, Walter Johnson, Chief Bender, Rube Marquard, and Waite Hoyt.
 Three different times, he faced the eventual National League champions.
 He won two of those games and lost the third, 1-0 to the 1917 New York Giants despite throwing a no-hitter.
+Ty Cobb stated Williams was “a sure 30-game winner in the major leagues”.

 During Williams' years in New York, he acquired the nickname "Cyclone Joe", or simply "Cyclone", frequently being listed in box scores solely by that name.
 After joining the Homestead Grays in the late 1920s, his nickname became "Smokey Joe", and the older "Cyclone" appellation was rarely used after that.